serayuzgur/crates/README.md

 ## Features

-Displays the latest version of the crate next to it and shows all versions on hover.
+Displays the latest version of the crate next to it and shows all versions (clickable) on hover.
+Aims to be fast, simple.

 ![ss](https://github.com/serayuzgur/crates/raw/master/feature.gif)